Study Abroad Program Overview

 Language of Instruction

-: Students who have two years of university-level French before departure may opt to take some or all courses in French.
+Students with 2 years of university-level French, or equivalent, may opt to take some or all courses taught in French.

 * Required during the semester unless you are fluent.